-- The seasonally-adjusted measure of sales rose by 1.1 per cent in August after falling 0.7 per cent in July and rising by 1.8 per cent in June.
+- The seasonally-adjusted measure of sales rose by 3.4 per cent in April after lifting by 6.2 per cent and falling by 9.0 per cent in February.

 - The Commonwealth Bank BSI is obtained by tracking the value of credit and debit card transactions processed through Commonwealth Bank merchant facilities.
 And in line with the practice of the Bureau of Statistics with its retail trade data, seasonally adjusted and trend estimates of the BSI are obtained by applying statistical software.
 The seasonally adjusted and trend BSI results are derived from the same SEASABS statistical software allowing analysis of the broader underlying trends that may be hidden in the raw data.

-- In annual terms in August, only three of the 19 industry sectors contracted: Mail Order/Telephone Order Providers, Airlines, Automobiles & Vehicles and Amusement & Entertainment.
+- In annual terms in April, just four of the 19 industry sectors contracted: Mail Order/Telephone Order Providers, Airlines, Automobiles & Vehicles and Amusement & Entertainment.